A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

 \section{Variants of Knowledge Tracing Models}

-So far, we have presented all basic KT models in our taxonomy.
-Generally speaking, these basic models are usually based on simplified assumptions (e.g., the two-state assumption in BKT), and mainly leverage the learning interactions (i.e., exercises and responses) to estimate the knowledge state of students.
-However, students' real learning process is not simply represented by exercises and responses, but is influenced by many factors.
-As a consequence, the above basic KT models are straightforward, but have reduced performance in real-world learning scenarios.
-Many variants have been proposed to capture more complete learning process, which compensate for such performance loss to some extent.
-In the following, according to different learning phases, we classify the current variants of basic KT models into three categories and review them detaily: (1) modeling individualization before learning, (2) incorporating engagement and utilizing side information during learning , and (3) considering forgetting after learning.
+typically based on simplistic assumptions regarding the learning process.
+Specifically, these models predominantly employ learning interactions such as exercises and responses to estimate students' knowledge states.
+However, the learning process is not solely represented by exercises and responses, but is influenced by various factors.
+In summary, the aforementioned fundamental KT models, while straightforward, may have reduced performance in real-world learning scenarios.
+Consequently, numerous variants have been proposed under more stringent assumptions, reflecting a more comprehensive learning process in real-world scenarios.
+Accordingly, we classify and review current variants of fundamental KT models into four categories: (1) Modeling individualization before learning, (2) Incorporating engagement \ during learning, (3) Considering forgetting after learning, and (4) utilizing side information across learning.